hat-open/hat-gateway/docs/devices/modbus.rst

     * ``CONNECTING``

-        Data polling is enabled and some data read requests have resulted in timeout or haven't completed.
+        Data polling is enabled and none of the read requests have completed.

+    * ``INTERROGATING``

+        Data polling is enabled and at least one read request has completed but not all of them.

     * ``CONNECTED``